Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 ##### PVF Pre-Chekcing Process

 - The relay chain keeps track of all the new PVFs that need to be checked
-- Each validator checks if the compilation of a PVF is valid and does not require to much time, then it votes
+- Each validator checks if the compilation of a PVF is valid and does not require too much time, then it votes
   - binary vote: accept or reject
 - As soon as the super majority is reached the voting is concluded
-- The state of the new PVF is update in the relay chain
+- The state of the new PVF is updated on the relay chain

 Notes: